Riser recliner chairs (also known as reclining chairs) offer a choice of positions to maximise your comfort.

 If you need a riser recliner chair because of a medical condition or to help you live independently at home, you may be eligible to get one through your local authority.

 Different local authorities have different rules around what they'll pay for, but your first step should be to contact your local council and book an assessment.
-You can find out more in the Which?
-Later Life Care guide to .
+You can find out more in our guide to financing care at home.

-Best riser recliner chairs: features to look for
+The best riser recliner chair features to look out for

 Once you've found a comfortable chair that's the right size for you, ask yourself these questions to help you choose the most suitable functions:

-- Leg rest - Do you want the leg rest to rise automatically as you recline, or would you prefer to control these movements independently of each other?
-If the latter, make sure you choose a dual-motor riser recliner chair.
+Leg rest - Do you want the leg rest to rise automatically as you recline.
+If so, make sure you choose a dual-motor riser recliner chair.

-- Battery - Do you want a back-up battery that will let you move back to a neutral or standing position if you have a power cut?
+Battery - Do you want a back-up battery that will let you move back to a neutral or standing position if there is a power cut?

 Problems caused by ill-fitting riser recliner chairs

 A comfortable chair will have support in the right places.
 For example, extra padding at the bottom to support your lower back, and at the top for your head.
-It will have a leg rest that supports your whole lower leg down to your heel and at the same height as your seat.
 The chair should be soft, but not so soft that you can feel the frame.

 It's important to make sure the chair's measurements are a good 'fit' for your body.
 Think about:

-- Seat height: If a chair's too high, your feet won't be able to touch the floor, and this will put too much pressure on your back.
-Your legs could also start to feel uncomfortable.
+Seat height: If a chair's too high, your feet won't be able to touch the floor, and this will put too much pressure on your back.
 If it's too low, your legs won't be fully supported, and the backs of your thighs could start to ache.

-- Seat depth: If the seat's too deep, you won't be able to sit with your back fully supported down its length.
+Seat depth: If the seat's too deep, you won't be able to sit with your back fully supported down its length.
 Often, people who've made this mistake stuff cushions behind them, but this doesn't provide even support.
-You could also find that pressure builds behind the knees - not ideal if you have circulation problems.

 Trying out riser recliner chairs